mediacloud/backend/doc/solr.markdown

 Solr shards.

-The basic interaction between Solr and the rest of the platform is that we import any updated `story_sentences` into Solr from the PostgreSQL server every minute via the `imoport_solr_data` supervisord daemon.
+The basic interaction between Solr and the rest of the platform is that we import any updated `story_sentences` into Solr from the PostgreSQL server every minute via the `imoport_solr_data`.
 That script finds which stories to import by using the `solr_import_stories` postgres table.
 Rows are added to that table by triggers associated with the `stories` and `stories_tags_map` tables.